BBA in Ireland for Indian Students: Top Universities, Eligibility, Fees, and Salary

 • Letters of Recommendation (LORs): Usually 1–2 references from teachers or mentors.

-• Proof of Language Proficiency: IELTS, TOEFL, or PTE score reports.
+• Proof of Language Proficiency: IELTS, TOEFL or PTE score reports.

-Top Universities Offering BBA in Ireland
+Top Universities Offering BBA in Ireland for International Students

-University NameCourse OverviewQS Ranking (2024)Key Features
+University NameCourse OverviewQS WUR Ranking (2026)Key Features

-Trinity College Dublin (TCD)Offers a comprehensive Bachelor in Business Studies (Global Business) programme over 4 years, focusing on international business strategies, cultural understanding and global markets.1st in Ireland– Prestigious university with global recognition.
+Trinity College Dublin (TCD) Offers a comprehensive Bachelor in Business Studies (Global Business) programme over 4 years, focusing on international business strategies, cultural understanding and global markets.
+1st in Ireland, 75th globally – Prestigious university with global recognition.

 – Diverse curriculum with experienced faculty.